amangup/coding-bootcamp/lecture2/variables.md

 You can also explicitly convert variables between `int` and `float` types.
   - `float()` converts an `int` to `float`
   - `int()` converts a `float` to `int`
-  - `int()` will just truncate the decimal part of a `float` number.
-It will not round the value to the nearest integer.

-Explicit conversion is most useful to convert a `float` to `int`, as shown below.
+Explicit conversion is most useful to convert a `float` to an `int`, as shown below.

 ```python
 >>> age_in_days = 10000